Slivicon/VehicleSort/README.md

 # VehicleSort
+**For an FS 19 mod of similar function, have a look at https://github.com/sperrgebiet/FS19_VehicleExplorer**

 VehicleSort is a mod for the PC version of the game Farming Simulator 17.

 Customize the order in which your vehicles are chosen when using the tab-key or switch by navigating through a list.